cs4241-21a/a3-persistence/README.md

 ## Technical Achievements
 - **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy
+- **Tech Achievement 2**: I used Heroku to host the website instead of Glitch.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative...